 - Make a complaint to the lender;

 - If their response is not satisfactory, ask for a review of the complaint by their internal dispute resolution department;

 - Contact Attwood Marshall Lawyers to obtain professional advice from an experienced lawyer who can help you understand your prospects of successfully making a claim and guide you through the legal process.

 To find out more about resolving disputes with banks and insurance companies, provide your details below and our receive our Information Pack in your inbox.

 Book online now

-We have represented many clients who have suffered significant loss or damages to their home or business premises after a fire.
-Insurance providers try to deny liability claims and appoint investigators who go to great lengths to attempt to gather evidence which may show that the event was deliberate or falls outside of what is an insured event under the customer’s insurance policy.
+Attwood Marshall Lawyers has represented many clients who have suffered significant loss or damages to their home or business premises after a fire or natural disaster.
+Insurance providers try to deny liability and appoint investigators who go to great lengths to attempt to gather evidence which may show that the event was deliberate or falls outside of what is an insured event under the customer’s insurance policy.